ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {{site.data.content.para-vcenteraddclusters}}

-* The number of clusters, hosts, and VMs determines the maximum number of clusters that you can add.
+The number of clusters, hosts, and VMs determines the maximum number of clusters that you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
-For more information, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.
+For more information, see [VMware configuration maximums](https://configmax.esp.vmware.com/home){: external}.

 ### System settings
 {: #vc_hybrid_addingviewingclusters-adding-sys-settings}